wetransform-os/ProMCDA/README.md

 ### MCDA quick overview and applications
-A MCDA approach is a systematic framework for making decisions in situations where multiple criteria or objectives need to be considered.
+A MCDA approach is a systematic framework for making decisions in situations where multiple criteria need to be considered.
+It ranks a set of alternatives considering the multiple criteria and the user preferences.
 It can be applied in various domains and contexts.
 Here are some possible usages of an MCDA approach:

 - **Environmental impact assessment**: assess the environmental consequences of various projects or policies by considering multiple environmental criteria.